cau-data/cau-data.github.io/_posts/ML/2017-12-17-Cheat-sheet.md

 ![](https://i.imgur.com/36zPXcY.png)

-A filter is dilated by a factor  $Q$ by inserting in every one of its channels independently  $Q-1$ zeros between the filter elements.
+A filter is dilated by a factor  $$Q$$ by inserting in every one of its channels independently  $$Q-1$$ zeros between the filter elements.
 [source](http://cs231n.github.io/convolutional-networks/)